Category: Finding Deductions

 - The insurance contract was issued in 2007 or later;

-To enter these in your TaxSlayer account, from the Main Menu select Itemized Deductions > Interest You Paid.
-Once you are done entering any mortgage interest that you paid, you will be taken to the Interest You Paid menu where you can select PMI Deduction.
+To enter these in your TaxSlayer account, from the Main Menu select Itemized Deductions > Mortgage Interest and Expenses.
+Once you are done entering any mortgage interest that you paid, you will be taken to the Schedule A Interest menu where you can select PMI Deduction.

 |Where can I find the deductible amount?|